 Step 1: Set your goals

 What are you trying to accomplish?
-What concrete change are you asking a policymaker or candidate to commit to?
+What concrete change are you asking a policymaker to commit to?
 Why is it relevant to you?
 Use this to develop a specific “ask” for your interaction with them.

 Step 2: Identify your target

-Find out which current policymakers or candidates have influence over the issue you care about.
+Find out which current policymakers have influence over the issue you care about.
 You can find your current federal representative or senators pretty easily, but don’t forget about your state representatives, city council members, and state and local boards!

 Step 3: Connect